Nourish Shake

 As you can probably tell, your metabolism plays a big role in your ability to lose weight.
 But it's also important to call out that it's not the only factor that influences your weight loss journey and your capacity to navigate weight gain.

 First up, let's dive into exactly how your metabolism works [2].
-There are two core components to your metabolism:
+There are 2 core components to your metabolism.

 The other important thing to know about your metabolism is this: if you consume more energy (a.k.a. food) than you need, it'll typically be stored in your body as fat.

 With that in mind, your metabolism plays an important role in regulating your body fat levels and influencing your capacity for weight gain.
-But the equation is a lot more complicated and nuanced than simply calculating how many calories you consume versus how many calories you burn on a daily basis.
+But the equation is a lot more complicated and nuanced than simply calculating how many calories you consume versus how many calories you burn daily.

 First up, research has shown that the human body is hard-wired to slow down your BMR if your body isn't consuming enough calories or energy [1].
 It's a biological response to prevent starvation, which means that simply eating fewer calories won't instantly equate to losing weight.